Operation Claret: Participants in Operations

 The vast majority of Claret tasks were undertaken by British infantry units, including all Gurkha battalions.
 Special forces operations were undertaken by the British Special Air Service, Special Boat Sections, Guards Independent Parachute Company, Gurkha Independent Parachute Company, patrol companies of the Parachute Regiment (C Company 2nd and D Company 3rd Battalions), the Australian Special Air Service Regiment and the 1 Ranger Squadron, New Zealand Special Air Service.
 The reconnaissance and intelligence gathering activities of the Border Scouts, mostly trained by 22 SAS, are unclear (apart from their accompanying many infantry patrols).
 The extent to which Malaysian Army units undertook Claret operations is also unclear.

-At peak artillery strength in 1965–1966 there were six batteries (two from the Royal Malaysian Artillery) of 105mm Pack Howitzer, half a battery of 5.5-in Guns and a section of 4.2 in Mortars operated by men detached from the light air defence battery defending Kuching airport.
-Artillery observation parties accompanied most if not all infantry patrols and occasionally special forces ones.
+At peak artillery strength in 1965–1966 there were six batteries (two from the Royal Malaysian Artillery) of 105 mm Pack Howitzer, half a battery of 5.5-inch guns and a section of 4.2-inch mortars operated by men detached from the light air defence battery defending Kuching airport.
+Artillery observation parties accompanied most, if not all, infantry patrols and occasionally special forces ones.

 The number of Claret operations by individual infantry units is also unclear.
 It is probably related to tour length, although from early 1966 frequency decreased as the political situation in Indonesia changed.
 Units stationed in Malaysia generally did tours of about 4 or 6 months in Borneo, and most British and Gurkha units did repeated tours.
 UK based units spent 12 months in Malaysia, including jungle training and about 10 months in Borneo in two different areas.
 It was British policy that units did not do repeat tours in the same area.

 Generally units on their first tour were not allowed to undertake more audacious operations so those conducted in their first and only tour by 3rd Battalion, Royal Australian Regiment between May and July 1965 on the Sungei Koemba river, at Kindau and again at Babang may not have been representative of those by more experienced Gurkha and British battalions, even if there were successful.